scalabli/quo/docs/advanced.rst

 Detecting the Source of a Parameter
 -----------------------------------

-In some situations it's helpful to understand whether or not an option or parameter came from the command line, the environment, the default value, or :attr:`Context.default_map`.
+In some situations it's helpful to understand whether or not an app or parameter came from the command line, the environment, the default value, or :attr:`Context.default_map`.
 The :meth:`Context.get_parameter_source` method can be used to find this